-27 Sep EYE TO EYE with TAHOE PHOTOGRAPHER Court Leve
+27 Sep EYE TO EYE with PHOTOGRAPHER Court Leve

 Fate led the Truckee-based photographer to his profession, which now involves working with the most talented skiers and snowboarders on earth